-A professional gunfighter and gambler, Charlie Storms was envious of the reputation of gunslingers such as Bat Masterson and Wild Bill Hickok, and though he was probably not intentionally following them, he tended to wind up in some of the same places.
-In fact, when Jack McCall killed Bill Hickok in the Number 10 Saloon in Deadwood, South Dakota, Storms was there.
-Allegedly, as Hickok lay dead on the floor; Storms grabbed one of his pistols as a souvenir.
+A professional gunfighter and gambler, Charlie Storms was envious of the reputation of gunslingers such as Bat Masterson and Wild Bill Hickok.
+Though he was probably not intentionally following them, he tended to wind up in some of the same places.
+Storms was there when Jack McCall killed Bill Hickok in the Number 10 Saloon in Deadwood, South Dakota.
+Allegedly, as Hickok lay dead on the floor, Storms grabbed one of his pistols as a souvenir.

 However, Storms’ career as a gunfighter was never what he hoped it would be.
 Though he lived through several gunfights in Deadwood, history found his next noteworthy escapade in Tombstone, Arizona.
 Though some say that Storms arrived as a hired shooter in a bitter contest to control the gambling houses in Tombstone, other historians believe he simply drifted there, like the many other gamblers and gunfighters calling Tombstone home in 1881.

 Riding in from El Paso, Texas, Storms immediately made himself known in Tombstone’s many gambling houses.
-On the morning of February 25, 1881, Storms was playing faro at the Oriental Saloon, where Luke Short was dealing the game.
-Storms, who had been drinking all night and was unaware of Short’s shooting skills, began to make a number of rude comments to Short Just as the two were about to pull out their six-guns, in walked Bat Masterson.
+On the morning of February 25, 1881, Storms played faro at the Oriental Saloon, where Luke Short was dealing the game.
+Storms, who had been drinking all night and was unaware of Short’s shooting skills, began to make several rude comments to Short Just as the two were about to pull out their six guns, in walked Bat Masterson.
 Friends with both gamblers, Masterson stopped the fight and talked Storms into returning to his room at the San Jose House.

 Afterward, Luke Short was arrested and given a preliminary hearing but was found not guilty on grounds of self-defense.